centrica-engineering/nucleus-docs/docs/components/ns-customer-testimonial.md

 > This component is currently under development.

-A new component to display all the lovely things that customers say about us
+A new component to display all the lovely things that customers say about us.
+The customer testimonial should be used as an enticement to buy British Gas products and services.
+It works by providing the customer with confidence.

 ## Best practice